tsherif/space-shooter.c/ARCHITECTURE.md

 #### Linux

 I implement Linux audio ([linux-audio.c](./src/platform/linux/linux-audio.c)) using [ALSA](https://www.alsa-project.org/alsa-doc/alsa-lib/) to submit data to the audio device and [pthread](https://en.wikipedia.org/wiki/Pthreads) to create a separate audio thread.
+As on Windows, after the PCM data is parsed out of a file, no intermediate processing is required before it is submitted to the sound queue.
 Playing a sound involves adding the sound to a queue on the main thread, and sounds are copied from the queue into the mixer on each loop of the audio thread.
 ALSA only handles submission of audio data to the device so I implement a 32-channel additive mixer explicitly on the audio thread.

 ```c
 for (int32_t i = 0; i < numSamples; ++i) {